brontosaurusrex/brontosaurusrex.github.io/_posts/2018-02-16-planet-simulation.md

 > Repeat this process for every object in your scene, and you will have your magnetic attraction the next time you click play.

 edit2: Keep in mind that rotation [will not just happen here](http://curious.astro.cornell.edu/about-us/56-our-solar-system/planets-and-dwarf-planets/general-questions/218-why-do-planets-rotate-intermediate), since we are talking about rigid system, when in reality the mass is changing shape and "conservation of angular momentum" kicks in increasing rotational forces.

+edit3 Could "conservation of angular momentum" be just faked/animated by making planet smaller (and keeping mass)?